diwaslamichhane/REACT/theory/README.md

 - The process of comparing the old Virtual DOM with the new one and updating only the changed parts is known as Reconciliation.

+### 3. Fiber:

+- React fiber is the reimplementation of React Reconciliation Algorithm.
+It breaks rendering work into chunks, prioritizing tasks (eg; animation over data updates) for a smooth experience

+- Example: If a large list renders while an animation in running, Fiber pauses the rendering to complete the animation first, preventing UI lag.

+Q. How they improve performance ?

+- When we update state or props:

+1. Virtual DOM: Identifies what changes,
+2. Reconciliation: Updates only the necessary parts of the real DOM,
+3. Fiber: Schedules and optimizes rendering tasks.